keithws/wax-on/README.md

 In chronological order (oldest first); not in order of priority.

-* remove server-only restriction and add support for running in the browser (client-side)
+* add support for running in the browser (client-side)
 * investigate possibility of using partial blocks in addition to the extends helper
 * please create an issue if you'd like any of these changes or to recommend other changes